 The Sheriff's Office manages the three county jail facilities - Martinez Detention Facility, Marsh Creek Detention Facility, and the West County Detention Facility.
-From July 2020 through June 2021 there were a total of 12,498 bookings into the County's jails collectively.
-During this timeframe, the AB 109 related bookings included a total of 16 commitments to the county jail for a sentence under PC 1170(h), 240 bookings for a PRCS violation, 21 bookings of a person on PRCS who received a flash incarceration into the jail, an additional 623 total county jail bookings for parole violations, and 214 jail commitments to serve a sentence for a sustained parole violation.
+From July 2021 through June 2022 there were a total of 14,325 bookings into the County's jails collectively.
+During this timeframe, the AB 109 related bookings included a total of 17 commitments to the county jail for a sentence under PC 1170(h), 261 bookings for a PRCS violation, 17 bookings of a person on PRCS who received a flash incarceration into the jail, an additional 605 total county jail bookings for parole violations, and 174 jail commitments to serve a sentence for a sustained parole violation.
 This ongoing contact with the AB 109 population has provided the Sheriff with ample opportunity to positively impact this population while they are in the custody and care of the department.
-These reduced statistics reflect the impact of Covid 19.

 To better rehabilitate individuals while they are in jail, and prepare these individuals for a crime-free return to the community upon their release, the Sheriff has used AB 109 as an opportunity to provide an array of services and opportunities to individuals housed in our local jails.
-This includes investing AB 109 funding into a Jail-to-Community program that funds two community based organizations (one for men and the other for women) to provide a reentry curriculum to individuals while they are in custody, and supports their transition to supportive services in the community upon their release from custody.
+This includes investing AB 109 funding into a Jail-to-Community program that funds a community based organization to provide a reentry curriculum to individuals while they are in custody, and supports their transition to supportive services in the community upon their release from custody.
 Additionally, the Sheriff ensures those incarcerated in the local jails have the opportunity to access services such as:

 - Veteran Affairs

 - Alcoholics Anonymous

 - Narcotics Anonymous

 - Legal Research Services

 - Onsite Library Services

 - Arts in Corrections

 - Vocational Opportunities

 - Landscaping/Viticulture

-- o Engraving/Sign Shop
+- Engraving/Sign Shop

-- o Frame Shop
+• Frame Shop